zkjkceo/ZkjkMod/README.md

 * Player spawn point compass
 * Boats for 2 players
 * Biome changes and new biomes
-  - Dark Oak Forest + Hills of this biome
   - Snowless Taiga + Hills of this biome
 * Runes.
 Unique enchantment, one per item
 * New bosses